 🚮🛑 We can AVOID waste in the first place:

 By #stayingathome 🏡 we can minimise the need to use face masks, gloves and hand sanitiser.
+Choose to use a reusable and washable cloth mask!
 You may even consider making your own face masks from old fabric or clothing that you have at home.
-These can also be washed and re-used.
-Here is an online tutorial:https://www.vox.com/…/coronavirus-diy-face-mask-homemade-tu….
+Click here for instructions on a how to make your own.

 💚♻️🌱 COMPOST FOOD and COMPOSTABLE CONTAINERS:

 Many takeaway food packaging items are compostable including pizza boxes, cardboard and paper food packaging.
 When ordering your takeaway, ask the cafe or restaurant if the items they are supplying are compostable.
 If so, you can place them in your green bin for composting, along with any unwanted food🍕🌯🍗🍔🍟💚♻️